emese-meder/BubbleSort/README.md

 # SortManager
-Java project implementing different array sorting methods
+Java project implementing different array sorting methods using an MVC architecture.

 **Project includes:**

+### App

+A class that contains the main method and this is where the user can input their sort type and arrays into pre-made methods that give back the sorted and/or merged arrays.

+### UserInput

+A class that includes the implementation of the sortArray method that takes parameters from the user.

 ### SwapNumber